-Well yields range from a few hundred to several thousand gallons per minute; however, the drawdowns generally are large.
-Specific capacities of wells usually range from about 2 to 300 gpm per foot of drawdown.
-Thus, a well that yields 1,000 gpm probably has a drawdown of between 50 to 100 feet.
-However, several wells a few miles east of Rexburg have yields and specific capacities comparable to those in the basalts of the Snake River Group; that is, they have yields of several thousand gallons per minute and drawdowns of about 1 foot.
-There are beds of volcanic ash and layers of basalt of very high permeability interbedded with the massive silicic volcanic rocks in this area.
-North and east of Newdale, however, these highly permeable zones have not been found in wells.
+Generally, irrigation well yields range from a few hundred to several thousand gallons per minute with drawdowns of several tens of feet.
+Specific capacities usually range from about 10 to 300 gpm (gallons per minute) per foot of drawdown.
+Several wells in a small area a few miles east of Rexburg have large yields and large specific capacities; that is, they have yields of 2,000-3,000 gpm with drawdowns of about 1 foot.
+There are beds of volcanic ash and layers of basalt of very high permeability interbedded with the massive silicic volcanic rocks in this part of the area.
+These highly permeable zones have not been found in wells in the remainder of the report area.